-When I tell people that one of my businesses (LendSwift) involves lending money for property projects, one reaction is more common than any other: “wow, that’s too risky for me – I’d rather just own property myself”.
+When I tell people that I lend money to developers for property projects, one reaction is more common than any other: “wow, that’s too risky for me – I’d rather just own property myself”.

 Which is funny, because I used to feel the same way.
 But now I perceive it as being less risky than ownership over an equivalent length of time.
 In this post, I’ll try to similarly re-wire your brain when it comes to debt investments.

 Why?
 Not because I think it’s better – that’s entirely dependent on your goals.
 But it’s always worth having a realistic picture of all your options…and by understanding debt investments, you’ll start looking at your regular property purchases differently too.

 This article will be beneficial for you if one of these 3 situations applies to you: